newCalifornia/Stock-Price-Correlation/README.md

 # Stock-Price-Correlation
-Generate a correlation matrix for stocks price.
+Generate a correlation matrix for a stocks price time series data.
 Download history of stock price by using Yahoo Finance API.
 Run correlation analysis for a set of stocks.